 Wild garlic could be picked (sneakily) in Marlow churchyard as well as in the countryside around town.

 Exotic spices were easily available at the grocery shops in the town centre, if you had cash to spare.
+Preserved ginger was a favourite in Victorian England eaten as both a sweet and used in baking, especially around Christmas.

 Meat:

-The most popular foodstuff to steal from Marlow pantries was bacon, followed by cheese and pies*.
+The most popular foodstuff to steal from Marlow household pantries was bacon, followed by cheese and pies*.
 These pies might be sweet or savoury.
 What meat was in the "meat pies" is almost never specified.

 The most common meat stolen from shops after bacon was pork.

 Any local, personal or national event celebrated by a dinner in the Victorian age tended to be centred around feasting on roast beef.
 Marlow records show here was no different than elsewhere.
 By far the most usual Victorian Christmas dinner given in ordinary family homes, workhouses and in places hosting workplace, charity or Sunday school festive dinners was roast beef and plum pudding not the turkey or goose of popular imagination.
-[Actually this was the standard year round celebration meal for Victorians.
+Actually this was the standard year round celebration meal for Victorians.
 The "plum pudding" became "Christmas pudding" for a few weeks every year when it was served at Christmas time aflame with some holly on top.
-So Marlow celebration dinners throughout the year feature plum pudding].
+So Marlow celebration dinners throughout the year featured plum pudding.

 The "Excelsior pork pie" was a speciality of Death and Son bakers of Marlow.
 They operated in both West Street and the High Street at different times.